A Firebase project is the top-level entity for Firebase. In a project, you

 My messages are about

-scheduled events and I need to send all my traffic at the top of the
+scheduled events.
+How can send all my traffic at the top of the

 We recommend that you start sending the notifications at least 5